ApexRMS/stsim/README.md

 # stsim
-A SyncroSim Package for the ST-Sim State and Transition Model.
+A SyncroSim Package for developing state-and-transition simulation models using ST-Sim.